 After the 2007/2008 economic recession that was caused by unregulated markets driven by selfish interests, my appreciation for strict officers like Morrison grew tenfold.
 The talented lawyer accepted a position at the SEC after she was plucked from private practice.
 Her unique background in law and journalism allowed her to investigate and prosecute unscrupulous individuals guilty of fraud and other malpractices.

 In addition, Helane Morrison had previously defended individuals accused of various malpractices by the SEC.
 This gave her enough experience and qualification to take on the role of regulation and compliance.
 She was able to bring down executives from major conglomerates like NextCard Inc, Google, HBO and Hewllet Packard.
-She also protected senior citizens from fraudulent activities, fought against market manipulation as well as insider trading.

 At Hall Capital Partners, Morrison is currently the company’s Chief Compliance Officer and runs a team of highly professional individuals.
 Furthermore, she sits on several boards most notably Regional Parks Foundation.